LabMarket/sikei/README.md

 # SiKei - CQRS Library for Python
 **[Docs](https://akhundmurad.github.io/sikei/) | [PyPI](https://pypi.org/project/sikei/)**

-SiKei is a Python library for implementing CQRS pattern in your Python applications.
+SiKei is a Python library for implementing CQRS pattern in your Python applications forked from Diator (https://akhundmurad.github.io/diator/).
 It provides a set of abstractions and utilities to help you separate your read and write concerns, allowing for better scalability, performance, and maintainability of your application.

 ## Features :bulb: